 That’s where we come in!
-Below, we are going through the full discussion on coarse ground coffee, which is a necessary part of two of the most popular manual brewing methods out there (cold brew and French press).
-We’ve got everything from how and why it brews differently to how to actually get a good coarse grind.
+We’re going to discuss coarse ground coffee, necessary for two of the most popular brewing methods out there (cold brew and French press), in great detail, covering everything from how and why it brews differently to where you can find the perfect grind.

-Alternatively, if you use one of the types of coarse grind we describe here in something like a semi-automatic espresso machine that requires an extremely even, fine grind, you are going to brew some nasty coffee.
-It’ll be under-extracted, weak, and flavorless.
+Alternatively, if you use coarse coffee grounds in, say, a semi-automatic espresso machine that requires an exceptionally even, fine grind, you’ll end up brewing a cup of coffee that’s under-extracted, weak, and flavorless.
+Nasty.

-Just to give you a quick visual of what we are talking about, you should know that coarse grounds (especially ones you grind at home) will have more color variation than a fine grind.
-There will be distinct, chunky bits of coffee bean in there.
-And you should be able to grab and/or easily distinguish different granules.
+To give you a visual of what we’re talking about, you should know that coarser ground coffee has more color variation than a fine grind.
+You’ll be able to see individual, chunky bits of the coffee bean in bags of coarse joe, and you can grab or easily distinguish different granules.

-On the other hand fine grins will have a much. smoother texture in your hand.
-Depending on the exact fineness, it can be anywhere from difficult to impossible to pick up, separate, or even distinguish individual granule.
+However, finer coffee ground particles will have a much smoother texture in your hand.
+Depending on the joe’s exact size, it can be anywhere from difficult to impossible to pick up, separate, or even distinguish individual granules.

 Why Use Coarse Grind?